Hoffmann kiln: Construction and operation

 A Hoffmann kiln consists of a main fire passage surrounded on each side by several small rooms.
 Each room contains a pallet of bricks.
 In the main fire passage there is a fire wagon, that holds a fire that burns continuously.
 Each room is fired for a specific time, until the bricks are vitrified properly, and thereafter the fire wagon is rolled to the next room to be fired.

 Each room is connected to the next room by a passageway carrying hot gases from the fire.
 In this way, the hottest gases are directed into the room that is currently being fired.
 Then the gases pass into the adjacent room that is scheduled to be fired next.
 There the gases preheat the brick.
 As the gases pass through the kiln circuit, they gradually cool as they transfer heat to the brick as it is preheated and dried.
 This is essentially a counter-current heat exchanger, which makes for a very efficient use of heat and fuel.
 This efficiency is a principal advantage of the Hoffmann kiln, and is one of the reasons for its original development and continued use throughout history.
 In addition to the inner opening to the fire passage, each room also has an outside door, through which recently fired brick is removed, and replaced with wet brick to be dried and then fired in the next firing cycle.

 In a classic Hoffmann kiln, the fire may burn continuously for years, even decades; in Iran, there are kilns that are still active and have been working continuously for 35 years.
 Any fuel may be used in a Hoffmann kiln, including gasoline, natural gas, heavy petroleum and wood fuel.
 The dimensions of a typical Hoffmann kiln are completely variable, but in average about 5 m (height) x 15 m (width) x 150 m (length).

+Hoffmann kiln expansion

+The first kiln of this class was put into operation on November 22, 1859 in Scholwin (since 1946, Skolwin), near Stettin, which was then part of Prussia.
+In 1867 there were already 250 of them, most in the Prussian part of Germany, fifty in England and three in France.
+In Italy, their expansion began in 1870, after being shown at the Paris Exhibition.
+In September 1870, the first brick factory according to Hoffmann's patent was inaugurated in Australia.
+The first continuous Hoffmann system kilns installed in Spain would have been in 1880, near Madrid.
+In 1900 there were already more than 4,000 kilns of this type, distributed throughout Europe, Russia, the Americas, Africa and even the East Indies.
+In 1904, an oven according to the patent of the British William Sercombe and based on the Hoffmann model began operating in Palmerston North, New Zealand.

+Hoffman kilns are still in use for brick production in some parts of the world, especially in places where labor costs are low and modern technology is not easily accessible.